 Staff will be kept informed about, and advised how to deal with, pupils who present particular risks to themselves.
 These pupils should have an individual risk assessment and individual behaviour plan that determines the likely triggers for undesirable behaviour and the effective ways to manage such pupils.
-It is likely, but not exclusive, that these pupils will be determined as having a BESD SEN.
+It is likely to be recognised that these pupils have SEN, for example, Social, Emotional and/or mental health needs, or needs linked to Communication and Interaction